googleforgames/quilkin/docs/src/faq.md

 ## Can I integrate Quilkin with C++ code?

-Quilkin is also released as a [library](https://crates.io/crates/quilkin), so it can be integrated with an external codebase as necessary.
+Quilkin is also released as a <a href="https://crates.io/crates/quilkin" data-proofer-ignore>library</a> so it can be integrated with an external codebase as necessary.

 Using Rust code inside a C or C++ project mostly consists of two parts.